codeforamerica/safety-net-apis/docs/README_POSTMAN.md

 │   └── Delete [Resource]
 ├── [API 2 Name from spec]
 │   └── ... (same pattern, auto-generated)
-└── [API N Name from spec]
+├── [API N Name from spec]
-    └── ... (repeats for each spec in /openapi/)
+│   └── ... (repeats for each spec in /openapi/)
+└── GraphQL API                      ← NEW: GraphQL queries folder
+    ├── Schema Introspection
+    ├── Search Across All Resources
+    ├── List [API 1]
+    ├── Search [API 1]
+    ├── Get [Resource 1] by ID
+    └── ... (list/search/get for each API)
 ```

 **Generated from your specs:**